 He shows how your years of experience in business will be of vital importance to your success

-Blake Mycoskie, owner of Toms Shoes, one of the fastest-growing footwear companies, shares the story of how he build a multi-billion company in less than ten years, developing a new business model of success.
-He explores some of the challenges and the psychological mindset you have to have to create a fast growing successful startup.
+Blake Mycoskie, the owner of Toms Shoes, one of the fastest-growing footwear companies, shares the story of how he built a multi-billion company in less than ten years, developing a new business model of success.
+He explores some of the challenges and the psychological mindset you have to have to create a fast-growing successful startup.

 Nir Eyal explores some integral questions startups have to ask.
 Why do certain products capture consumer attention?
-What is it about those engaging products that captivates people?
+What is it about those engaging products that captivate people?
 Once you know the answer to these questions you can begin to use the answers in your own business.
-This book offers practical insights and actionable steps to create attention grabbing products that people love.
+This book offers practical insights and actionable steps to create attention-grabbing products that people love.

-A collection of interviews gathered by Jessica Livingstone with founders from now famous companies.
+A collection of interviews was gathered by Jessica Livingstone with founders from now-famous companies.
 It details their early days, the challenges they faced like every new startup, how they overcame it and got to where they are today.

 She asks vital questions like: Where did they get the ideas that made them rich?
 How did they convince investors to back them?
 What went wrong, and how did they recover?